aishwaryagulhane05/AAI-500-IN1_PROJECT/meta/.ipynb_checkpoints/meeting_notes-checkpoint.md

 ### Aishwarya (Representative)
 - [DONE] Create a GitHub repository for the project
-- [DONE] Add team members:
+- [DONE] Add team members to github Repo
-  - yogsang@gmail.com
-  - megheshsaini@gmail.com

 - share step by step follow guide to work with github

 ### Everyone